miniwolf/Fagi/external/javafx/linux/legal/javafx.web/icu_v51.md

 States and other countries.
 All third party trademarks referenced herein are the property of their respective owners.

-2. Chinese/Japanese Word Break Dictionary Data (cjdict.txt)
+2. Chinese/Japanese Word Break Dictionary com.fagi.model.Data (cjdict.txt)
  # The Google Chrome software developed by Google is licensed under the BSD
  # license.
 Other software included in this distribution is provided under other
  # licenses, as set forth below.